 Once in the blood they circulate for many hours, suppressing our metabolism.
 Think about which organisms contain high levels of omega-3s: cold water fish like wild Alaskan salmon.
 Their tissues have to be made of high levels of these unsaturated fats to be able to even move their muscles in the frigid temperatures.
 But you aren't a fish in cold water; you're a human with a temperature of 98.6 degrees Fahrenheit.

-Got cold hands and feet?
+Do you have cold hands and feet?
 Thyroid problems?
 Anxiety?
 Stubborn body fat?
-Did you know that "essential" (they're not) fatty acids became popular when farmers discovered that they can slow the metabolism of their animals and fatten them up?
+Did you know that "essential" fatty acids became popular when farmers discovered that they can slow the metabolism of their livestock and fatten them up?
 Fatter animals means more money that they get at the market when they sell their meat.
 Guess what?
-PUFA's make you fat too!
+Excess PUFA's make you fat too!

 Vitamin E is a major lipid soluble antioxidant that scavenges free radicals and generated by lipid peroxidation of polyunsaturated fats (PUFAs) and prevents oxidation, not only in skincare but in your body.
 It is recommend to supplement with a good Vitamin E if you, like many of us, have been on a high PUFA diet most of your life.